How to remove SafeFinder virus

 - Choose the Login Items tab, check the box next to the SafeFinder Login Item and then press ‘-‘

-Step 3: How to remove SafeFinder your browsers
+Step 3: How to remove SafeFinder from your browsers

 What we'll do is reset the homepage to its default state.